 2. Build your meals around protein.

 As you plan your meals and decide what to eat, make the protein source the central character in your meal and build your meal around it.
-Begin by deciding whether you are going to eat salmon, steak, turkey or tofu, and then decide what you’re going to add to it.
-Once you’ve determined your protein source you can then add a serving of complex carbohydrates, fibre in the form of vegetables or fruit, and a source of healthy fat to create a well-balanced meal that is packed full of protein.
+Begin by deciding whether you are going to eat salmon, steak, turkey, or tofu, and then decide what you’re going to add to it.
+Once you’ve determined your protein source you can then add a serving of complex carbohydrates, the fiber in the form of vegetables or fruit, and a source of healthy fat to create a well-balanced meal that is packed full of protein.